If heroes from our world visit the Alternate Universe, they won't care what happens there. Typically, neither do the audience.

 Settings, alternate or not, that may not be attracting enough audience to continue publication, often have an apocalypse to stimulate attention, and may then be cut off anyway.
 Marvel's "2099", "Heroes Reborn", Batman's "No Man's Land", and Wildstorm's "World's End" are examples of apocalypses where the other factors may apply.

-In Grant Morrison's Earth 2 graphic novel, the Justice League discovers the existence of an alternate Earth run by villains, and Batman specifically says it's not their problem.
-(He later changes his mind.)
+Subverted in Grant Morrison's Earth 2 graphic novel; when the Justice League discovers the existence of an alternate Earth run by villains, Batman flat out says it's not their problem but later changes his mind.

 Similarly, the heroes of the Marvel universe are entirely aware that there's an alternate Earth out there where the Nazis won WW2 and are turning the whole planet into a concentration camp.
 (First revealed in Excalibur back in the 1980s.)
 No one seems to care enough to do anything about it, not even Kitty Pryde, who is a first-hand witness, and Jewish.

 The Multiverse was such a constant until Crisis that people did, in fact, care about the people in most of the more prominent universes.
 In Crisis itself, the death of the original Crime Syndicate is just heartbreaking; they're supervillains, but they're still part of the world, and they fight more bravely for it than anybody else does for theirs.
 A few of them run headlong into a wave of antimatter by the end...

 This is rather subverted in Infinite Crisis, as those who saved the single remaining universe decide that they saved the wrong Earth.
 Infinite Crisis is all about trying to stop these former heroes from re-writing the world in their mold.
 They nearly succeed.